ros2-split-gbp/cyclonedds-release/docs/manual/options.md

 This element enables heartbeat-to-ack latency among Cyclone DDS services by prepending timestamps to Heartbeat and AckNack messages and calculating round trip times.
 This is non-standard behaviour.
 The measured latencies are quite noisy and are currently not used anywhere.

 The default value is: "false".

-#### //CycloneDDS/Domain/Internal/MinimumSocketReceiveBufferSize
-Number-with-unit

-This setting controls the minimum size of socket receive buffers.
-The operating system provides some size receive buffer upon creation of the socket, this option can be used to increase the size of the buffer beyond that initially provided by the operating system.
-If the buffer size cannot be increased to the specified size, an error is reported.

-The default setting is the word "default", which means Cyclone DDS will attempt to increase the buffer size to 1MB, but will silently accept a smaller buffer should that attempt fail.

-The unit must be specified explicitly.
-Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).

-The default value is: "default".

-#### //CycloneDDS/Domain/Internal/MinimumSocketSendBufferSize
-Number-with-unit

-This setting controls the minimum size of socket send buffers.
-This setting can only increase the size of the send buffer, if the operating system by default creates a larger buffer, it is left unchanged.

-The unit must be specified explicitly.
-Recognised units: B (bytes), kB & KiB (2^10 bytes), MB & MiB (2^20 bytes), GB & GiB (2^30 bytes).

-The default value is: "64 KiB".

 #### //CycloneDDS/Domain/Internal/MonitorPort